bessex/cs3130-project-helper/README.md

 **Current Features**
 * /weather command: gets current weather/temp for the provided city, and temperature for ~1hr ago and ~2hrs ago.
-* /covid command: gets new cases and 7 day avg new cases totals from https://coronavirus.utah.edu.
+* ~~/covid command: gets new cases and 7 day avg new cases totals from https://coronavirus.utah.edu.~~ DEPRECATED
+* scheduled updates: poll weather ~~and covid data~~ automatically at class times
+  * Note: Hard-coded in (see planned features)
+* minutely weather data: save weather data for minute-precision of historical datapoints

 **Planned Features**
-* scheduled updates: poll weather and covid data automatically at class times
-* minutely weather data: save weather data for minute-precision of historical datapoints
+* make class schedules configured from file

 **How to Use**
 Create a .env file and add the following variables: